dmshvetsov/dmshvetsov/README.md

 ### About

-I'm a software engineer and I enjoy solving problems with technologies and Extreme Programming practices such as TDD.
-I am the organizer of [Ruby-Vladivostok meetup](https://github.com/ruby-vladivostok) RU.
+I enjoy solving problems with technologies and Extreme Programming practices such as TDD.
+Software engineer, organizer of [Ruby-Vladivostok meetup](https://github.com/ruby-vladivostok), author of the book [Team Lead 101](http://gum.co/team-laed-101).

 ### Projects